 With a child’s glad heart of love, At thy bidding may I move; Prompt to serve and follow thee, Loving Him who first loved me.5

-- Christ empowers us to please Him and we want to please Him because we belong to Him.
+Christ empowers us to please Him and we want to please Him because we are His little brothers and sisters.
 Now our mind is no longer hostile toward the Lord and our spirit is alive to God because of His righteousness worked for us and in us.6 The root of sin is selfishness: “I will do what is right in my own eyes; I want my way.”
 We cannot live that way anymore.
 Jesus warns, “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.”7

-Have thine own way, Lord!
-Have thine own way!
+Have your own way, Lord!
+Have your own way!
 Hold o’er my being absolute sway!
-Fill with thy Spirit till all shall see Christ only, always, living in me!8
+Fill with your Spirit till all shall see Christ only, always, living in me!8

 More about Jesus would I know, More of His grace to others show, More of His saving fullness see, More of His love who died for me.10